PWNDAO/pwn_docs/pwn-dao/staking.md

 The PWN Staking UI provides a comprehensive overview of your staking positions, vesting positions, and unstaked PWN tokens.

+Vesting positions are special case, you can read more about them [here](#vesting-positions-detail).

 ### Top Bar Overview

 ![](./../.gitbook/assets/staking-ui-top-bar-overview.png)